-Connect the ground wire to the green ground screw.
-Connect the home's two power wires to the water heater's two power wires (black to black, red to red).
-Use suitable twist-on wire connector or other approved means to make the power connections.
+- Install wiring in an approved conduit (if required by local codes).
+Use a UL listed or CSA approved strain relief to secure the electrical wiring to the water heater. - Connect the ground wire to the green ground screw.
+Connect the home's two power wires to the water heater's two power wires.
+Use suitable wire nuts or other approved means to make the power connections.